Updated on February 19th, 2019 by Josh Arnold

-It has paid uninterrupted dividends since 1895, and has increased its dividend payments for the past 55 consecutive years.
+Colgate-Palmolive has paid uninterrupted dividends since 1895, and has increased its dividend payments for the past 57 consecutive years.
+Colgate-Palmolive’s dividend is also very safe, which is a topic that we explore in the following video:

 Today, the company manufactures oral care products like toothpaste, personal care products such as soap, home cleaning products, and pet food.